giovannivicentin/explorer-project-12/README.md

 introduction a nodejs

+learn about http methods

+learned about GET:
-learn about http methods and route params and query params
+route params and query params

+learned about POST:
+body params with request and response